Why did I decide to create “Black Man, M.D.”?

 - To provide a source of genuine entertainment for both myself and the readers.

 Now as for myself, I’m a first-generation American with Cameroonian roots who was born in Boston and raised in Virginia.
-I attended college at the University of Miami and earned my medical degree from the Wake Forest School of Medicine.
-I am now a third-year Pediatric Resident at the University of North Carolina.
+I attended college at the University of Miami, earned my medical degree from the Wake Forest School of Medicine, and completed my residency training in Pediatrics at the University of North Carolina.
+I am now one of the Chief Residents in the Department of Pediatrics at the University of North Carolina.
 Feel free to join me as I vibe on this ride we call life.

 If you would like to reach me for whatever reason, feel free to contact me at firstname.lastname@example.org.
 Or just leave a comment on any of my posts!